Reconstruction of the Pulmonary Artery

 - Choose the most appropriate biologic material when prosthetic reconstruction is required.

-- Test the arterial axis and suture oozing after reinflation of the residual lobe; torsion of the arterial axis may cause oozing or torsion of the artery.
+- Test the arterial axis and suture oozing after reinflation of the residual lobe; torsion of the arterial axis may cause oozing or occlusion of the artery.

 The pulmonary artery (PA) can be infiltrated by primary lung tumors or by metastatic hilar-mediastinal lymph nodes with extracapsular extension.
 The right and left PAs can be involved to various extents.
 Partial infiltration of the arterial wall may be limited and require only simple, tangential resection and direct suture.
 This technique is regarded as a variation of standard lobectomy and is not considered in this chapter.